1907 Western University of Pennsylvania football team: Muskingum

 Fifteen hundred fans attended the October 19 game against the Muskingum College Fighting Muskies from New Concord, Ohio.
-To generate more offense coach Moorehead inserted both Banbury brothers (Quince and Winfred) and Fred Klawuhn into the starting backfield with quarterback Karl Swenson.
+To generate more offense coach Moorhead inserted both Banbury brothers (Quince and Winfred) and Fred Klawuhn into the starting backfield with quarterback Karl Swenson.
 The coach looked like a genius as the WUP offense overpowered the Muskies and scored twenty-two first half points.
 Winfred Banbury scored two touchdowns and brother Quince scored one.
 Hoblitzell added a field goal from fifteen yards out and three goal kicks.
 Quince added two touchdowns in the second half – a thirty-five yard dash around left end and a fifty-yard sprint up the middle.
 Multiple substitutions enabled everyone to get some playing time.
 The Pittsburgh Press discussed the offensive struggles:"When the coaches saw what an easy proposition they were going to have of the visiting eleven, they turned it into a sort of practice affair, and instead of trying to roll up a record breaking score as has been the case the past years, they put all their plays to test, chief of which was the onside kick.
 At this particular play, however, they were not very successful and time and again it failed to work, due to it being kicked improperly or the ends being too slow to recover it...The forward pass was also tried several times, but on the whole was not a success."